AlexvZyl/.dotfiles/.github/README.md

 sudo chmod +x ~/.scripts/install.sh && ~/.scripts/install.sh
 ```

-*Currently working on an install utility:*
+*Currently working on an install utility.
+Experimenting with a custom TUI renderer and different backends.*

 ![TUI_Preview](https://user-images.githubusercontent.com/81622310/211422167-be097846-014b-47d0-be45-dac8872ae327.gif)

+# Theme

+The entire theme is based on a modified version of the [Nord](https://www.nordtheme.com/) color palette.
+The base colors are used, as well as two darker colors and bright and dim versions of the base colors.
+Also, the colors in the `Aurora` palette are used more prominently than typically used in nord themes.
+This gives everyhing a warmer feel.

 # Showcase

 Some screenshots showing of the desktop and rice, as well as some custom features I wrote.
 Everything has to be *just right*.
 I am spending 8+ hours a day on this working, so it might as well be a nice experience.

-## Theme

-The entire theme is based on a modified version of the [Nord](https://www.nordtheme.com/) color palette.
-The base colors are used, as well as two darker colors and bright and dim versions of the base colors.
-Also, the colors in the `Aurora` palette are used more prominently than typically used in nord themes.
-This gives everyhing a warmer feel.

 ## Overview